-And, of course, a website that doesn’t convert may not exist at all.
+And, of course, a website that doesn’t convert may as well not exist at all.

-Non-converting websites are nothing more than online business cards or brochures, not the kind of lead-generating website you first set out to design.
+Non-converting websites are nothing more than online business cards or brochures, not the kind of lead-generating website you should be setting out to design.

 You can get a leg up on the competition by “borrowing” from the best and latest website layouts in operation today.
 These are layouts that are easy to navigate, simple in scope, and focused on providing a memorable user experience.